-Every Universal resort has a CityWalk — a purpose-built dining, shopping, and entertainment district that connects the resort's hotels and car parks to the theme park gates.
+Universal Orlando’s CityWalk is a dining, shopping and entertainment district — a purpose-built dining, shopping, and entertainment district that connects the resort's hotels and car parks to the theme park gates.
 Far from being a simple corridor to walk through on your way to the rides, CityWalk is a destination in its own right, drawing visitors who come purely for the restaurants, shops, and nightlife.
-Universal Studios Bedford's CityWalk will bring this concept to the UK for the first time, and it promises to be spectacular.
+Universal has said the Bedford resort will include a retail, dining and entertainment complex.

 Universal CityWalk Orlando opened in 1999 and has since become one of Central Florida's most popular entertainment venues.
-Its neon-lit streetscape houses over thirty restaurants and bars, a multiplex cinema, a mini-golf course, a comedy club, and dozens of retail outlets.
+Its venues include restaurants, shops, a cinema, mini-golf and live entertainment.
 Guests can dine at celebrity chef restaurants, catch live music, bowl at a themed bowling alley, and shop for Universal merchandise — all without needing a theme park ticket.

 The genius of CityWalk is that it serves multiple audiences simultaneously.
 Hotel guests use it for evening entertainment.
 Day visitors pass through it on their way to the parks, often stopping for breakfast or grabbing a souvenir on their way out.
 Local residents treat it as a night out destination.
 This multi-layered appeal makes CityWalk economically resilient and ensures foot traffic throughout the day and evening.